VIDEO: ‘Routine search warrant’ leads to ERT breaking down door in South Surrey - Maple Ridge News

 Prior to that, officers with rifles were visible heading through a hedge towards a home, along with the RCMP canine unit.

-“I heard the dogs barking and then I heard the stun grenade go off and a cloud of smoke,” said Hans Hendriks, who lives in a home that backs onto the property that was raided.
+“I heard the dogs barking and then I heard the stun grenade go off and a cloud of smoke,” said a neighbour who witnessed the raid.
 “I looked out the back and I saw a couple SWAT guys climb up a ladder.
 There’s a balcony in the back and some stairs coming up there.

 “There was one or two of (officers) with their rifles and a third one arrived with a ram and knocked the door open.
 They went in and came out a few minutes later with a woman.
 A woman with red hair, they handcuffed her.”